 Protect yourself and your partners from getting HIV

-Prevention is a key pillar in the state of Oregon’s work to end new HIV infections.
-There are many tools available and proactive steps you can take to protect yourself and your sex partners from HIV and other STI.
-That includes getting tested and into treatment before potentially passing an infection to a sex partner.
+Prevention is a big part of Oregon’s work to end new HIV infections.
+There are many steps you can take to protect yourself and your sex partners from HIV and other STI.
+These include getting tested and into treatment if necessary.
+This reduces the risk you could pass an infection to a sex partner.

 Chat bubbles with plus and minus signs